TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 For this subsystem, the following components and atomic-subsystems will be required.

 ### Single-Board Computer (SPU)
-For the control and communication aspects of this system, a Raspberry Pi 4B Single-Board Computer will be utilized.
+For the control and communication aspects of this system, a Raspberry Pi 4B Single-Board Computer (or Single Processing Unit) will be utilized.
 This board, as specified in the datasheet[^3], contains many processing and peripheral support specifications that will enable this system to run at high speeds.
 Along with 4 USB 2.0 and 3.0 ports, there are also 16 General Purpose Input-Output (GPIO) pins, 2 of which will be used to host and communicate with the servo motors required for the project.
 The pinout for this SPU can be seen below.

 <img src= "/Documentation/Images/Camera Hardware System/Raspberry_Pi_4B_GPIO_Pinout.png" width="509" height="293">